Kochland: The Secret History of Koch Industries and Corporate Power in America

 A New York Times Book Review Editor’s Choice

 For five decades, CEO Charles Koch has kept Koch Industries quietly operating in deepest secrecy, with a view toward very, very long-term profits.
 He’s a genius businessman: patient with earnings, able to learn from his mistakes, determined that his employees develop a reverence for free-market ruthlessness, and a master disrupter.
-These strategies have made him and his brother David together richer than Bill Gates.
+These strategies made him and his brother David together richer than Bill Gates.

 But there’s another side to this story.
 If you want to understand how we killed the unions in this country, how we widened the income divide, stalled progress on climate change, and how our corporations bought the influence industry, all you have to do is read this book.